tAnother/gotcp/Milestone.md

 2. Expire routing entry

     We should another field for `RoutingEntry`  (maybe `LastRefreshTime time.Time`).

+    Check out this [post](https://edstem.org/us/courses/45889/discussion/3634129) for details.

+    It's sufficient to have a thread that checks the whole routing table every N seconds (where N < 12), looks for entries that have expired, and then removes the routes and sends a triggered update if necessary.

     If it expires, the routing entry should be deleted from the routing table, and we need to call `SendTriggeredUpdate`.

+    ```Go
+    ```

 3. Send RIP packet